 When you delete your project or clusters, Porter automatically destroys your resources so you don't get charged for any unused resources.
 Sometimes, this automatic destruction occurs only partially and results in dangling resources.
 This is a guide with specific steps on how to delete these resources for each cloud provider.

 Navigate to the VPC section in your AWS console to see the VPC's that are currently in use.
-Select the VPC that belongs to the cluster you've provisioned, then click Actions > Delete VPC.
+Select the VPC that belongs to the cluster you've provisioned, and copy the VPC ID.

 - Click on NAT Gateways, and use the VPC ID to filter out the NAT Gateway for your cluster; select it and then click on Actions -> Delete NAT Gateway.

 - After ensuring the NAT Gateway was deleted, navigate to Internet Gateways, and use the VPC ID to locate the Internet Gateway for your cluster; select it and click on Actions -> Detach from VPC.
 Once the gateway is detached, select Actions -> Delete Internet gateway.
 If detaching the gateway throws an error about unmapped public IPs, go to the Elastic IPs section and release any elastic IPs associated with the VPC ID.

 - After all gateways have been deleted, go to the Subnets section, and remove all subnets associated with the cluster VPC, by clicking on Actions -> Delete subnet.

 - Finally, you can delete the VPC by going to Your VPCs and deleting the VPC for your cluster, by selecting Actions -> Delete VPC.